Zediacoz/aws-cloud-migration-and-architecture-project/README.md

 Costs depend on runtime, traffic and node sizing, so the total spend will vary.

-**To minimize unnecessary charges, the infrastructure can be destroyed when not in use by running `terraform destroy`.**
+**To minimize unnecessary charges, the infrastructure can be destroyed when not in use by running `terraform destroy`.
+After destruction, any leftover resources such as ECR images, state storage, or orphaned AWS networking dependencies should also be reviewed and cleaned up if no longer needed.**

 ## Future Improvements